ekera/quaspy/docs/README.md

 All modules, classes, methods and functions in [Quaspy](https://github.com/ekera/quaspy) are documented using Python docstrings (see https://github.com/ekera/quaspy/blob/main/docs).

-Note that [Quaspy](https://github.com/ekera/quaspy) implements basic support for tradeoffs via a native Python implementation of LLL that is stable and resasonable performant.
+Note that [Quaspy](https://github.com/ekera/quaspy) implements basic support for tradeoffs via a native Python implementation of LLL that is stable and reasonably efficient.
 See also the [Qunundrum repository](https://github.com/ekera/qunundrum) (see https://github.com/ekera/qunundrum) with its suite of MPI programs that implements support for tradeoffs via LLL and BKZ as implemented by [fpLLL](https://github.com/fplll/fplll) (see https://github.com/fplll/fplll).

 Note furthermore that portions of [Quaspy](https://github.com/ekera/quaspy) are inherited from the [Factoritall repository](https://github.com/ekera/factoritall) (see https://github.com/ekera/factoritall).